kitodo/kitodo-presentation/Documentation/Developers/Database.rst

 Extbase domain model: ``Kitodo\Dlf\Domain\Model\SolrCore``

+Cores on the application-wide Solr instance that are available for indexing.
+They may be used, for example, as a parameter to the CLI indexing commands, and are referenced by ``tx_dlf_document.solrcore``.
-Domain model of 'SolrCore'.
-This holds especially the indexName of the used Solr core.
+In particular, this holds the index name of the used Solr core.

 .. t3-field-list-table::
    :header-rows: 1